Welcome to today's edition of the Rush 24-7 podcast.

 We're simply giving money to selected union Democrat officials and state governors to forestall their day of reckoning.

-We cannot pretend that we're at war every time we get into a recession and start funding uh the way we did in World War II.
+We cannot pretend that we're at war every time we get into a recession and start funding the way we did in World War II.

-The government cannot create jobs in the private sector during the normal ebb and flow of daily life in America, and the and FDR proved it with his New Deal one and two, and Obama's proving it now.
+The government cannot create jobs in the private sector during the normal ebb and flow of daily life in America.

-There's not there's no goods being produced.
+There's no goods being produced.

 The GDP is not growing.